 He looked out at the long stretch of road that lay before him and listened to the roaring cars that passed.
 He felt anxious that he wouldn't make it all the way to London, but then he thought about his lonely life in the forest, and his friends that he missed.

 He had nothing left to go back to, so London was his only choice, to live how he used to, and how others still do.
 Ramone climbed over the road barrier and kept himself low to the ground as he walked.
-The road was much quieter than it had been earlier in the day, so he could see the road more clearly now.
+The road was much quieter than it had been earlier in the day, so he could see the way more clearly now.
 To his surprise, he passed many a squashed raccoon on the road.
 Ramone was overcome with sadness, and wept as he walked.
 He realised that these other raccoons must of fled the forests around his own, and that he didn’t even know that they were there, fleeing the very same hunters!

 Maybe they were on their way to London?!
 Ramone thought to himself and decided that he would make it!
 He would not get squashed!